damienbod/aspnetcore-standup-securing-apis/details/tokens.md

 - use client assertion if possible
 - use revocation if possible on logout
 - On AAD, use CAE for azure services if possible
-- avoid SPAs on Azure due to full logout is required
+- avoid SPAs on Azure due to full logout trusted backend required for this

 ## claims